projects

 -short description, possibly containing a pointer to a manpage, is returned.

-+short description, possibly containing a pointer to a man
++short description, possibly containing a pointer to a manual page, is returned.

 Obviously, this is meant for interactive usage and the format in which the